Manuka Honey Thanksgiving Recipes

 Bake for about 60-70 minutes, or until the edges are set, and the centre is slightly jiggly.

-Turn off the oven, crack the oven door, and let the cheesecake cool inside for about an hour.
+Turn off the oven, open the door slightly, and let the cheesecake gradually cool inside for about an hour.

 Refrigerate the cheesecake for at least 4 hours or overnight.